lstebner/qmk_firmware/keyboards/1upkeyboards/1up60hse/keymaps/ahhsumx/readme.md

 This layer is toggled when one of the `BASEALT` keys on the BASE layer is held down.
 This layer gives access to some of the less used keys that are physically absent from 60% boards, along with access to some shortcuts that are uncomfortable to press.

-- top row: regular escape, F1-12, and a command+escape shortcut
+- top row: regular escape, F1-12, and a command+backspace shortcut (send to trash)
 - LG+_: these keys all give access to `command + __somekey__` combos.
 I find them naturally more comfortable, and they all map to the physical key that would be in the same place so they are easy to recall.
 - arrow keys: at the location of `i` `k` `j` and `l` are access to `up` `down` `left` and `right` arrow keys
 - at the bracket keys (`[` and `]`) the shortcuts may not look instantly familiar, these are `previous tab` and `next tab` in most applications.